-- 13. If the trigger and the trigger release completely returns as specified in step 11 and 12, cycle the bolt. - 14.
+- 12. If the trigger and trigger release completely return as specified in steps 10 and 11, cycle the bolt. - 13.
 With the safety mechanism in the "FIRE" position, pull the trigger without touching the trigger release.
 The striker should not release.
-See Picture 28.
+See Picture 32.

 WARNING!
-If the Striker releases when the trigger is pulled and the trigger release is not pulled, then your firearm is NOT in a safe operating condition and it must NOT be used until you have it inspected and the problem corrected by a Marlin Authorized Repair Center.
+If the Striker releases when the trigger is pulled without actuating the trigger release, then your firearm is NOT safe to use until you have it inspected and the problem corrected by a Remington Authorized Repair Center.
+Discharging a firearm which does not function properly may lead to property damage, personal injury and/or death.

-- 15. Remove the bolt.
-See page 10, "To Remove the Bolt Assembly." - 16.
-With the safety mechanism disengaged or in "FIRE" position, pull and hold the trigger rearward while using a small punch or screwdriver to depress the sear and releasing multiple times.
+- 14. If the striker does not release as specified in step 13, remove the bolt.
+See page 10, "To Remove the Bolt Assembly". - 15.
+With the safety disengaged, pull and hold the trigger rearward while using a small punch or screwdriver to depress the sear then releasing multiple times.
 The sear must return to the full upward position without hesitation.
-See Picture 29.
+See Picture 33.

 WARNING!
-If the sear does not return to the full upward position without hesitation, then your firearm is NOT in a safe operating condition and must NOT be used until you have it inspected and the problem corrected by a Marlin Authorized Repair Center.
+If the sear does not return to the full upward position without hesitation, then your firearm is NOT in a safe operating condition and must NOT be used until you have it inspected and the problem corrected by a Remington Authorized Repair Center.
+Discharging a firearm which does not function properly may lead to property damage, personal injury and/or death.

-- 17. If the sear freely returns to the full upward position as specified in operation 16, release the trigger and operate the safety from the "Fire" to the "Safe" position multiple times.
-The safety mechanism must operate freely.
-When the safety arm is moved from the "Safe" to "Fire" position, it must NOT stop inbetween the two positions. - 18.
-Repeat steps 16 and 17 multiple times.
+- 16. If the sear freely returns to the full upward position as specified in operation 15, release the trigger and operate the safety from the Fire "F" to the Safe "S" position multiple times.
+The safety must operate freely.
+The safety arm must be positioned in the full Safe "S" or the full Fire "F" position. - 17.
+Repeat steps 15 and 16 multiple time.

 WARNING!
-If the safety does NOT freely return to the full "Safe" or full "Fire" position after repeating steps 16 thru 17 multiple times, then your firearm is NOT in a safe operating condition and it must NOT be used until you have had it inspected and corrected by a Marlin Authorized Repair Center.
+If the safety does NOT freely return to the full Safe "S" or full Fire "F" position after repeating steps 15 thru 16 multiple times, then your firearm is NOT in a safe operating condition and it must NOT be used until you have it inspected and corrected by a Remington Authorized Repair Center.
+Discharging a firearm which does not function properly may lead to property damage, personal injury and/or death.